Jefferies Financial Group Inc. research snapshot

 JEF AI Stock Analysis

-JEF AI stock analysis currently reads Jefferies Financial Group as a pure-play global investment banking and capital markets firm with strong first-half fiscal 2026 operating momentum, but a stock price still digesting a Q2 estimate miss and cycle risk.
-At the July 12, 2026 data cutoff, JEF last closed near $52.09 with market capitalization near $10.11 billion on about 194.1 million voting common shares.
-Clients pay for advisory, underwriting, equities and fixed income execution, prime services, and asset management rather than for a deposit-funded bank franchise.
-The JEF AI stock forecast still uses scenarios rather than a single target because investment banking backlog conversion, trading conditions, compensation, credit marks, and valuation multiples can reset quickly.
+JEF AI stock analysis as of the August 3, 2026 data cutoff reads Jefferies Financial Group as a pure-play global investment banking and capital markets firm with record Q2 fiscal 2026 investment banking revenues, but a stock that fell short of the EPS consensus and still carries cycle, investigation, and credit-mark risk.
+The stock closed at $54.60 on July 31, 2026, up from the prior snapshot, with a market capitalization near $12.59 billion as reported by StockAnalysis.com on a 230.55 million share count.
+Clients pay for advisory, equity and debt underwriting, equities and fixed income trading, prime services, and asset management rather than for a deposit-funded bank franchise.
+The JEF AI stock forecast uses scenarios rather than a single target because investment banking backlog conversion, trading conditions, compensation, credit marks, legal overhangs, and valuation multiples can reset quickly.
 This page is informational research and not investment advice.

 Current price